ravendb/docs/version_2/docs/client-api/querying/static-indexes/suggestions.markdown

 {CODE query_suggestion_with_options@ClientApi\Querying\StaticIndexes\Suggestions.cs /}

-The suggestion mechanism is also accessble from the document store:
+The suggestion mechanism is also accessible from the document store:

 {CODE document_store_suggestion@ClientApi\Querying\StaticIndexes\Suggestions.cs /}

+##Suggest over multiple words

+RavenDB allows you to perform a suggestion query over multiple words.
+In order to use this functionalify you have to pass the words that you are looking for in *Term* by using special RavenDB syntax (more details [here](../../advanced/full-query-syntax#suggestions-over-multiple-words)):

+{CODE query_suggestion_over_multiple_words@ClientApi\Querying\StaticIndexes\Suggestions.cs /}

+This will produce the results:

+	Did you mean?
+        john
+        jones
+        johnson
+        david
+        jack